lighterletter/Theostasis/README.md

 For MAMP, Installation is simple.

 	Open your MAMP folder and drop Theostasis into *htdocs*.
 	Make sure your server is running by opening MAMP as an application and clicking start on the server.
-Then simply go into your browser (I recommend google Chrome) and type localhost:8888 you should see a link with the application name on it.
+Then 		simply go into your browser (I recommend google Chrome) and type localhost:8888 on the address bar(default 	MAMP port).
+You should then see a link with the application name on it.
 Click that and you're done.
+Enjoy.

 ## Code